Frequently Asked Questions

 No. The only change this will have on how the public currently receives its environmental data is by providing an additional means of access to the data.
 While data remains accessible through NOAA’s existing data access portals, they will now be co-located with powerful cloud computing platforms to make its analysis more readily available to everyone.
 Based on the initial results, this means that new applications can be developed faster with a potentially greater speed of service while also reducing the load on NOAA’s servers and networks.

-In addition to the project being conducted at no net-cost to the taxpayer, it will not alter the day-to-day operations within NOAA.
-This means that all of NOAA’s offerings, from the National Weather Service 122 weather forecast offices providing daily weather predictions to the National Ocean Services’ work monitoring changes in the coastline, will remain available to the public through the same channels on a day-to-day basis.
+In addition to the program being conducted at no net cost to the taxpayer, it will not alter the day-to-day operations within NOAA.
+This means that all of NOAA’s offerings, from the National Weather Service 122 weather forecast offices providing daily weather predictions to the National Ocean Service’s work monitoring changes in the coastline, will remain available to the public through the same channels on a day-to-day basis.

 Will the public have to pay for data that is currently accessible to them free of charge?

 No. NOAA’s data will remain free and available to the public without restriction on use, including through existing NOAA portals.
-The BDP collaborators are tasked with distributing the original data content, and may recover their costs for that distribution by charging a nominal cost for distribution only.
-Additionally, any developer of value-added products that use NOAA data, including the collaborators, can charge for those products, in the same way that they do today.
-However, a collaborator must ensure everyone wishing to access the data is given the same opportunity to do.
+The BDP Cloud Service Providers (CSPs) are tasked with distributing the original data content only.
+Any use of value-added products on the CSP's platform that use NOAA data, can incur a charge for those products in the same way that they do today.
+However, a CSP must ensure everyone wishing to access the data is given the same opportunity to do.